Skip to main content

 It was a fun filled couple of days, with a relaxed atmosphere dappled with laughter and gentle support as neighbours came together to share, learn, collaborate and support each other.
 Not to mention the homecooked catering which I’d argue was some of the best in Tassie!

 The evenings were spent enjoying more of the incredible community hospitality with neighbours, kids and dogs coming together to share food, stories and swims with picnics by the lake.
-Thank you, Lorrina Landcare, for making this event happen, and the warm hospitality you extended to Mitch and Brooke.
+Thank you, Lorinna Landcare, for making this event happen, and for the warm hospitality you extended to Mitch and Brooke.

 Right – Demonstration and discussion of how water moves in the landscape.